Basic Bookselling

 Learning Outcomes

-- Understand how Indie bookstores work including roles within stores and how stores function within the book industry, including how publishers work, Ingram, ABA, trade associations
+• Understand how Indie bookstores work, including roles within stores and how stores function within the book industry

-- Identify and understand the traits, skills, and practices that make a frontline bookseller successful, including understanding where to find information on genres and books, understanding leading literary awards, and how effective hand-selling works
+• Identify and understand the traits, skills, and practices that make a Frontline Bookseller successful, including understanding where to find information on books, customer service skills, and how effective hand-selling works